ELITR/SLTev/README.md

         --outdir: output directory path
         --offline: offline cache files are using. (if not, the needed files will downloaded)
         Notes:
-            - e.g. python SLTev.py -e iwslt-antrecorp -i ./submision/ --offline --outdir ./test/
+            - e.g. ./SLTev -e iwslt-antrecorp -i ./submision/ --outdir ./test/

   #### Other parameters

     --clean: clean all cache files (SLTev-cache directory)

-#### How can we run our data without eliter-test?

-If you do not want to using the elitr-testset repository (https://github.com/ELITR/elitr-testset/), you should put "tt" files (*.TTcs, *.TTde, ..), "OStt" files (*.OStt) and "align" files [outputs of the giza++] (*.align) in to the ./SLTev-cache/OStt-tt-files path, and in evaluating phase using --offline parameter.

 ## Notes
     - Default temporary directory name is "SLTev-cache" (it make automaticly after first runing)
     - You can use Giza++ alignments if they are missed in <elitr-testset> (detail placed in the appendix)
     - The first line of each output is commit ID.
     - For some filse which have more than one tt files, SLTev works as multireference evaluator. (e.g. 03_botel-proti-proudu have two tt files for cs language (03_botel-proti-proudu.TTcs1, 03_botel-proti-proudu.TTcs2))
-    - If don't use --oflline parameter, the needed files download automatically.
+    - If don't use --oflline parameter, the needed files download automatically (If commit-id was be changed).